 When an ME is split and its Control Panel controls are delegated to only the Secondary partition, the alternate buses for that ME are reversed.
 Keyer 3 and Keyer 4 sources are selected on the keyer buses and Util 1 and Util 2 sources are selected on the background buses by default.
-Holding down the Alt Buses button allows source selection on the other Keyer 1, Keyer 2, Bkgd A and Bkgd B buses.
+Holding down the delegation buttons allows source selection on the other Keyer 1, Keyer 2, Bkgd A and Bkgd B buses.
 This works well for the typical situation where an ME is split into equal partitions, with Keyer 1 and 2 assigned to the Primary partition and Keyer 3 and 4 assigned to the Secondary partition.
-The ME status display also always indicates with triangle markers the current delegation for all the source selection button rows.